Creating a CSR

 DreamHost support is able to create a CSR for you upon request.

-Once created, support will email you instructions on how to download the new CSR file.
+3. Support will create the CSR and respond with instructions on how to download the new CSR file.

 You are able to manually create a CSR by logging into your server via SSH and running the commands below.